sauvikbiswas/AOTS/posts/functions.md

 ## Map, Filter, and Reduce

-We now focus our attention to three things that was ported from the family of traditional functional programming languages.
+We now focus our attention to three things that were ported from the family of traditional functional programming languages.
 The first one is `map`.

 `map` takes a function and iterables as its arguments, and returns another iterable whose values are the results of the function applied to individual objects yielded by the input iterables.
 Let's say that we have a function \\(f\\) that is defined as \\(f=f(x_1,x_2,x_3,...)\\).
 If we had a chain of values for \\(x_1\\), \\(x_2\\), \\(x_3\\), etc. we could obtain a chain of values by applying the function \\(f\\) on each of the corresponding values in \\(x_1\\), \\(x_2\\), \\(x_3\\), etc. In the world of Python, if `g=map(f, x1, x2, x3,...)`, then `g[0]=f(x1[0], x2[0], x3[0],...)`, `g[1]=f(x1[1], x2[1], x3[1],...)` and so on.